-One area where we have made significant improvement is our new Dashboard.
-This new dashboard is essentially an analytical version of your "everyone segment" (everyone segment includes all of your users across all of your accounts).
-The analytics in our new dashboard can be broken down into four regions:
+The dashboard is essentially an analytical version of your "everyone segment" (everyone segment includes all of your users across all of your accounts).
+The analytics in the dashboard can be broken down into four regions:

 2. User and Account Totals